 The lyrical performances of American soprano Lise Lindstrom leave an indelible impression on audiences and critics worldwide.
 She “reigns supreme with her soaring performance,” raves The Austin Chronicle.
 “It's difficult to tear one's attention away from Lindstrom.”
 Opera News has praised, “Lindstrom gave a truly world-class performance.
 It is not often that one hears dramatic power combined with such a fresh, youthful-sounding soprano.”
 In leading roles that range from Turandot to Senta to Brünnhilde, Ms. Lindstrom has commanded the stages of the Metropolitan Opera, San Diego Opera, Deutsche Oper Berlin, Wiener Staatsoper, Les Chorégies d'Orange, and Arena di Verona, among many others.

-The 2013-2014 season finds Ms. Lindstrom making three significant house debuts: as Turandot with Royal Opera House Covent Garden and Bayerische Staatsoper in Munich, and as Senta in Der fliegende Holländer with San Francisco Opera.
+The 2013-2014 season finds Ms. Lindstrom making two significant house debuts: as Turandot with Royal Opera House Covent Garden and as Senta in Der fliegende Holländer with San Francisco Opera.
 The season also comes with two career milestones: it is Ms. Lindstrom’s 10th season singing the title role in Turandot, and she makes her 100th performance as the Princess on September 17th with Royal Opera House Covent Garden, which will be broadcast live to theatres throughout the U.K. and Europe.
-Additional performances during the season include a return to the Teatro Regio di Torino, her debut with Michigan Opera Theatre, as well as engagements throughout Asia, Italy and the United States.
+Additional performances during the season include her debut with Michigan Opera Theatre, as well as engagements throughout Asia, Italy and the United States.
 Future seasons include leading roles with the Metropolitan Opera, Washington National Opera, Opéra de Montréal, San Diego Opera, Wiener Staatsoper, and the Staatsoper Hamburg.